 Good morning, good day, good afternoon/evening and good night

 Just like in English.
-Notice that only the second word of each phrases depending on the time of day. - Wie geht’s?
+Notice that only the second word of each phrase depends on the time of day.

 A less formal way of saying hello and asking how someone is at the same time.
 Use this phrase to fool people into thinking that you might be fluent in German!